 It is no longer an attractive salary that pulls in job-hunters, but the perks and benefits it comes with.
 “Value Your Employees” should be your ultimate mantra, as retaining talent lies at the core of organizational equilibrium – a prerequisite of the survival of an organization.

-While increments and promotions might be expensive, here are 7 realistic ways that do more and do it well.
+While increments and promotions might be expensive, here are seven realistic ways that do more and do it well.

 Having a Flexible Work Schedule

 Undoubtedly, flexibility tops this list.
-Today’s workforce values their independence and individualism and giving them the option to choose is a good place to start.
+Today’s workforce values their independence and individualism and giving them the option to choose is an excellent place to start.
 Employees have a life outside their job too – and a compressed work schedule based on projected workforce needs benefits them more than one can imagine.

 Without the hierarchy looming over their heads, employees enjoy going to the workplace.
 Research has highlighted links with higher job satisfaction, increased performance and commitment, and low absenteeism.